PandaDoc/pandadoc-sfdc-examples/README.md

 - [ExtraTokens](examples/force-app/main/default/classes/ExtraTokens.cls): This builder adds additional tokens to a document.
 The document will have tokens which were selected in the `PandaDoc Setup` page.

+- [CustomRelation](examples/force-app/main/default/classes/CustomRelation.cls): This builder shows how to link document to additional object.
+Every new document be shown on CustomObject and on related contact.
+See: [SourceNode](docs/SourceNode.md)

 To use custom JSON builder class, upload examples to target organization with installed PandaDoc package.
 After that, click on the `Add Custom JSON Builder` button and in the showed popup window, please enter the class name for the selected SObject.

 ![custom-builder-btn](screenshots/04-custom-builder-btn.png)